dart-lang/language/working/0260-anonymous-methods/feature-specification.md

 }
 ```

-A useful example is where we have an expression whose value is needed
+A useful example is where we have an expression `e` whose value is used
-several times:
+multiple times:

 ```dart
 void main() {